 Duluth Dog Bite Lawyer Near Me 404-400-4000

 It’s natural to worry that a dog will be punished or put down because it bit you, but most of the time that won’t happen.
 Georgia has a “one free bite” rule, which means that most dogs don’t suffer any consequences if this is the first time they’ve bitten anyone.
-However, dogs with a history of violent behavior and dogs from certain aggressive breeds are exceptions.
-Highly aggressive breeds include:
+However, dogs that have bitten more than one person and dogs from certain breeds that are deemed aggressive by law are considered exceptions.

 For a free legal consultation with a dog bite lawyer serving Duluth, call 404-400-4000